BRAC Institute of Educational Development

 EDU 504: Research Methods 1: Reading Research and Writing Reports

-Research approaches, methods, and tools- both quantitative and qualitative- will be considered, including surveying, designing incisive questionnaires, observing and interviewing.
-Students will also gain knowledge of literature review and report writing.
+Research approaches, methods, and tools - both quantitative and qualitative - will be considered, including surveying, designing incisive questionnaires, observing and interviewing.
+Students will also gain knowledge of literature reviews and report writing.

 EDU 505: Principles of Curriculum and the Development of Learning Materials

-This course provides a basic understanding of curriculum concepts, models, basic principles, and the interrelated components and steps pertinent to important in the material development process.
+This course provides a basic understanding of curriculum concepts, models, basic principles, and the interrelated components and steps pertinent in the material development process.

 EDU 506: Leaders as Learners: Leading People in Educational Institutions

 This will help participants understand school and programme management processes and develop skills to improve a work place situation.
 It will focus particularly on collective decision making and progress monitoring.